CodeVA-Curriculum/microbit-lockbox/src/routes/lessons/input/+page.md

 ## Predict, Run, Investigate, Debug & Modify

-Each of the following tutorials below has examples of how to implement a particular style of input using the Micro:Bit, along with questions that prompt you to investigate the code and develop fluency before applying the concept to your own project.
+Each of the following tutorials below has examples of how to implement a particular style of input using the Micro:Bit.
 Choose input strategies you are interested in, and try them out on your Micro:Bit!

 ::tutorial{slug="button-events"}
 ::tutorial{slug="pin-events"}